ABD: Default Exception Abduction in Finite First Order Worlds: Additional Results

-T6 in ABD-Skeptical stands out at 57.8\%: the planted gold for TH3 ($P(x) \land \lnot\mathsf{Ab}(x) \to \exists y\,R(x,y)$) yields a generous gold cost under worst-case completion, and models often find tighter formulas.
-ABD-Partial has universally low beats-gold rates ($\le 4.3\%$), reflecting good gold-formula design for existential completion.
+T6 in ABD-Skeptical stands out at 66.7\%: the planted reference for TH3 ($P(x) \land \lnot\mathsf{Ab}(x) \to \exists y\,R(x,y)$) yields a generous reference cost under worst-case completion, and models often find tighter formulas.
+Across ABD-Full and ABD-Skeptical, reference-beating is now common for several theories, especially T3--T6.
+ABD-Partial remains the least permissive regime, but once GPT-5.4 is included some theories still reach 8--12\%, so the gap between scenarios is quantitative rather than absolute.

-\paragraph{By gold AST size.} Table~\ref{tab:beats-ast} groups beats-gold rate by the AST size of the planted gold formula.
+\paragraph{By reference AST size.} Table~\ref{tab:beats-ast} groups reference-beating rate by the AST size of the planted reference formula.

-In ABD-Full, the highest beats-gold rate occurs for the most complex golds (AST $\ge 30$, 23.0\%), where the planted formula contains redundancy that models can trim.
-In ABD-Skeptical, mid-range golds (AST 15--30) are beaten most often (24--27\%), suggesting these formulas are complex enough to leave room for simpler alternatives under worst-case semantics.
+In ABD-Full, the highest reference-beating rate occurs for the most complex references (AST $\ge 30$, 34.1\%), where the planted formula contains redundancy that models can trim.
+In ABD-Skeptical, reference-beating is strongest for mid-range and moderately large references, peaking at AST 15--20 (35.8\%) and remaining high at AST 20--30 (32.6\%), suggesting these formulas are complex enough to leave room for simpler alternatives under worst-case semantics.
+ABD-Partial remains comparatively low across AST bins, never exceeding 9.2\%.